 While we’d love for you to remain with us during the assessment process, it’s better to withdraw sooner rather than later, to avoid causing more disruption for a foster child placed in your care.

-If you decide to continue on in your journey to becoming a foster carer, you’ll move on to your next – and final – step of the assessment process: your Fostering Panel.
+If you decide to continue your fostering journey, you’ll move on to your next – and final – step of the assessment process: your Fostering Panel.
+See our guide on how to become a foster parent for more information.